verznet/OPTIMA/README.txt

 - .discarded		discarded maps (thresholds currently set to minimum 10 fragments and 50 kbp -- for optical maps only);

-- .otherSolutions	all candidate alignments p-values (to be used in order to estimate the q-value false discovery rates);
+- .otherSolutions	all candidate alignment results in the format: Z-score (to be converted into p-value), map size.
+(These values can be used later in the q-value analysis);

 - other supporting files, output log file and error log file.